 Faculty will include:

-Mary Marshall Clark, Director of the Columbia Center for Oral History Research and co-director of the Oral History Master of Arts Program at the Interdisciplinary Center for Innovative Theory and Empirics of Columbia University
+Mary Marshall Clark, Director of the Columbia Center for Oral History Research and Co-Director, Oral History Master of Arts Program at the Interdisciplinary Center for Innovative Theory and Empirics of Columbia University

-Peter Bearman, Director of the Interdisciplinary Center for Innovative Theory and Empirics, co-director of the Oral History Master of Arts Program, co-director of Robert Wood Johnson Health and Society Scholars Program, and Member of the National Academy of Sciences
+Peter Bearman, Director of the Interdisciplinary Center for Innovative Theory and Empirics, Co-Director, Oral History Master of Arts Program, Co-Director, Robert Wood Johnson Foundation Health and Society Scholars Program, and Member of the National Academy of Sciences

-Doug Boyd, Director of the Louie B. Nunn Center for Oral History at the University of Kentucky Libraries
+Doug Boyd, Director, Louie B. Nunn Center for Oral History at the University of Kentucky Libraries